-This article discusses the pertinent pieces of a basic estate plan.
-(Of course, laws vary by state so you should consult with a local attorney to prepare your estate plan.)
-While we’ve written this with Aspiriant clients in mind, it’s perhaps even more relevant for clients’ young adult children… few young adults put an estate plan in place until they have their own children (and many don’t do it even then).
+Here we discuss the pertinent pieces of a basic estate plan.
+Of course, laws vary by state, so you should consult with a local attorney to prepare your estate plan.
+Few young adults put an estate plan in place until they have their own children (and many don’t do it even then).
 We encourage you to pass this along to any young adults who might benefit from an estate planning primer.

 A basic estate plan for most people should feature five components:

 - Living Trust

 - Assignment of Assets